rototor/pdfbox-graphics2d/README.md

 </dependency>
 ```

-This version target Java 8.
+This version targets Java 8.
 It should be identical to the 2.0.x version.
 If not, than thats a bug.
 The 3.0.x
 version is maintained in the pdfbox-3.0.0 branch.
-For now, maintance is done in the 2.0.x branch and the merged into the
+For now, maintance is done in the 2.0.x branch and the merged into then
 3.0.x branch.